howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 </Instruction>

-Notice that you're now also importing the `split` function from 'apollo-client-preset'.
+Notice that you're now also importing the `split` function from `'apollo-client-preset'`.

 <Instruction>